 - 2. The documentation as stated above shall be renewed each school year.
 Such medication shall be delivered to the school in the original container bearing the pharmacy label.
-In addition to the name of the medication, the label must contain the name and place of business of the seller, the serial/prescription number and the date of the prescription, the name of the prescribing medical professional, and shall include affixed directions for use as prescribed by the medical professional. - 3.
+In addition to the name of the medication, the label must contain the name and place of business of the seller, the serial/prescription number and the date of the prescription, the name of the person for whom the medication is prescribed, the name of the prescribing medical professional, and shall include affixed directions for use as prescribed by the medical professional. - 3.
 All medications stored at school must be in a safe and secure location and in accordance with affixed directions.
 A log must be maintained of all school-administered medications.
 Prescription medications not consumed shall be returned to the parent at the end of the school year or at the time of the student's withdrawal. - 4.
 Certain students may need to carry emergency medication (e.g. asthma inhalers, insulin, severe allergic reaction kits, or anticonvulsants).
 Written documentation shall be submitted to the school to authorize a student to carry and self-administer such medications and shall include the signed consent of the prescribing medical professional, parent, and student.
 The school shall maintain a list of all such authorized students.